CyFI-Lab-Public/Forecast/README.md

 # Case Study
-The case study can be find in this link: https://drive.google.com/drive/folders/1FE86awDNtDXIlqDayv_DB1-fTT9Z2y_3?usp=sharing
+The case study for Nivdort can be find in this link: https://drive.google.com/drive/folders/1FE86awDNtDXIlqDayv_DB1-fTT9Z2y_3?usp=sharing

 # Forecast